embedded-graphics/embedded-graphics/embedded-graphics/README.md

     // This will be whichever display driver you decide to use, like the SSD1306, SSD1351, etc let mut display = Display::new();

-    // Draw a circle centered at (64, 64) with a radius of 64 and a white 1px stroke egcircle!(
+    // Draw a circle with top-left at (0, 0) with a diameter of 128 and a white 1px stroke egcircle!(
-        center = (64, 64),
+        top_left = (0, 0),
-        radius = 64,
+        diameter = 128,
         style = primitive_style!(stroke_color = Rgb565::WHITE)
     )
     .draw(&mut display);